mmbakker/dev-track-2/src/SOLID/SingleResponsibility/README.md

-# Single responsibility principle
+# Single responsibility principle (the S in SOLID)
-The single responsibility principle is all about making sure that each part of our source code serves a single purpose.
+The single responsibility principle is all about making sure that each part of our source code serves a single purpose: it must have one, and only one, reason to change.

 ## Assignment
 In this folder you'll find a number of files that simulate a process.
 The